 Waiting for cancellation

-Each token has a wait() method, which allows you to wait for its cancellation.
+Each token has a wait() method, which allows you to block the current thread until the token is cancelled.

 from cantok import TimeoutToken